Characterization of digraphs with three complementarity eigenvalues

 \section{Conclusions}

-Throughout this work we presented a {structural} characterization result, and a {precise determination} of {strongly connected} digraphs with exactly three complementarity eigenvalues.
-Namely, the characterization presented in Theorem~\ref{caracterizacion} states that the {strongly connected} digraphs $D$ with $\#\Pi(D)=3$ are those such that, when removing any vertex, the resulting digraph only has cycles or isolated vertices as strongly connected induced subdigraphs.
-On the other hand, Theorem \ref{main_theorem}, which is the main contribution of this paper, states that any {strongly connected} digraph with three complementarity eigenvalues belongs to one of the seven families of digraphs presented in the text, {giving a complete description, determining exactly which digraphs have three complementarity eigenvalues.}
+Throughout this work we presented a {structural} characterization result, and a {precise determination} of $\mathcal{SCD}_3$.
+Namely, the characterization presented in Theorem~\ref{caracterizacion} states that digraphs in $\mathcal{SCD}_3$ are those such that, when removing any vertex, the resulting digraph only has cycles or isolated vertices as strongly connected induced subdigraphs.
+On the other hand, Theorem \ref{main_theorem}, which is the main contribution of this paper, states that any digraph in $\mathcal{SCD}_3$ belongs to one of the seven families of digraphs presented in the text, giving a complete description, determining exactly which digraphs have three complementarity eigenvalues.

-One way to take these results one step further is to consider digraphs with four complementarity eigenvalues.
-However, even a {structural} characterization result similar to the one given by Theorem~\ref{caracterizacion} , seems to be significantly harder, due to the {combinatorial nature of the problem and the } many possibilities that arise in the process.
+One way to take these results one step further is to consider digraphs in $\mathcal{SCD}_4$.
+However, even a structural characterization result similar to the one given by Theorem~\ref{caracterizacion} , seems to be significantly harder, due to the combinatorial nature of the problem and the many possibilities that arise in the process.
 The key to characterize digraphs with three complementarity eigenvalues was that strongly connected digraphs with two complementarity eigenvalues are cycles or isolated vertices.
-When considering digraphs $D$ with $\#\Pi(D)=4$, the digraphs that result when removing a vertex have much more {diversity, since there are seven families of such digraphs with three complementarity eigenvalues, and a combinatorial approach to analyse the cases which they can be modified to yield four complementarity eigenvalues may be unfeasible.}
+When considering digraphs $D$ in $\mathcal{SCD}_4$, the digraphs that result when removing a vertex have much more diversity, since there are seven families of such digraphs with three complementarity eigenvalues, and a combinatorial approach to analyze the cases which they can be modified to yield four complementarity eigenvalues may be unfeasible.